 In the current environment, the most effective mediator may not be the one with traditional labor experience, but who is able to develop and adapt to a wide range of FMCS services and interactive technologies.
 In addition to expanding its hiring practices, FMCS is also focused on a workforce of accountability.
-To do so the agency has recently transitioned to a five-tier performance management system with updated position descriptions and performance plans.
+In 2024, FMCS fully transitioned to a five-tier performance management system with updated position descriptions and performance plans.